flyte/mqtt-io/README.md

 mosquitto_pub -h <broker url> -t <topic prefix>/stream/serialtx -m "testing123\r\n"
 ```

+Also, you can use `interrupt_payload: "ON"` in pair with `interrupt_payload_reset: "OFF"` for HomeAssistant.

+E.g. motion sensors could be integrated more seamlessly like that.

 ### OrangePi boards

 You need to specify what OrangePi board you use